wohaco/despace/messenger.md

 **Earth fly‑by**

-MESSENGER performed an Earth fly‑by on August 2, 2005, with the closest approach at 19:13 UTC at an altitude of 2 347 km over central Mongolia.
+MESSENGER performed an Earth fly‑by on August 2, 2005, with the closest approach at 19:13 UTC at an altitude of 2 347 ㎞ over central Mongolia.

 During the Earth fly‑by, the MESSENGER team imaged the Earth and Moon using MDIS and checked the status of several other instruments observing the atmospheric and surface compositions and testing the magnetosphere and determining that all instruments tested were working as expected.